CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     - Task 2: Implement the component logic

-    - Task 3: Confirm the control was added to environment
+    - Task 3: Confirm the control was added to the environment

 2. Exercise 2 – Use Code Component